freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/setup/installing-vpe.md

 Unity uses an application called *Unity Hub* to update itself, create new projects and provide quick access to them.
 The install process is straight-forward and documented [here](https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html) if you run into troubles.

-**2021.3.0** is the latest version supported by VPE so click on *Skip Installation* in the first dialog to avoid installing the newest version of the Editor.
-After accepting the license agreement you will have access to Unity Hub.

-> [!NOTE]
-> To install the supported version of the editor you can either
->	* Paste this direct link into your browser: unityhub://2021.3.0f1/6eacc8284459
->	* Find the correct version from the [Unity release archive](https://unity3d.com/get-unity/download/archive)
+**2022.3** is the recommended Unity version at the moment.
+Once 2023 is officially out, we'll be updating the dependencies and the documentation.

 You can leave all the other options unchecked during install.

 Once Unity is downloaded and installed, you're ready to create a new VPE project.
-Click on *New Project*, be sure to have selected the 2021.3.0f1 version at the top, and you'll see the following choices:
+Click on *New Project*, be sure to have selected the 2022.3 version at the top, and you'll see the following choices:

 ![New Unity Project](unity-create-new-project.png)